 I want to start off by welcoming you to Vetted Biz.
-We help small business investors find, vet, and finance small business investments, whether they be independent businesses or franchise businesses.
+We help small business investors find, vet, and finance small business investments, whether they be independent businesses or A franchise is when a business (franchisor) allows a party (franchisee) to acquire its know-how, procedures, processes, trademarks, intellectual property, use of its business… businesses.
 We believe in empowering the individual, in this case, small business investors, through transparency and data.
 Our team at Vetted Biz works to consistently and effectively communicate our findings that come as a result of continuous research and analysis.

 The Vetted Biz platform was designed with the small business investor/owner front and center.
 Unsurprisingly, a major area of focus for financial valuations for small businesses.
 Understanding how to properly conduct a small business valuation is of utmost importance when looking into investing in a small business or starting your own small business.
 We define the term “small business” as an entity with less than 50 employees and under a $5,000,000 value.
 The average small business is significantly smaller with a value of $300,000 and less than 10 employees.

-Business valuation is a process and a set of procedures used to estimate the economic value of an owner’s A payment from a borrower or deposit-taking financial institution to a lender or depositor of an amount above repayment of the principal sum, at a particular rate.
-In Vetted Biz, it is typically the additional rate of a loan a business buyer would pay off… in a business.
+Business valuation is a process and a set of procedures used to estimate the economic value of an owner’s A payment from a borrower or deposit-taking financial institution to a lender or depositor of an amount above repayment of the principal sum, at… in a business.
 In essence, the goal of business valuation or company valuation is to use The year a Business for Sale was established.
-If the business has been running for a minimum of ten years, Vetted Biz will qualify the business for sale as a “Well-Established Business.” methods and assumptions in order to figure out the value of a business based on the specified interest in the company as of a specified date.
+If the business has been running for a minimum of ten years, Vetted Biz will qualify… methods and assumptions in order to figure out the value of a business based on the specified interest in the company as of a specified date.

 Business valuation and company valuation, particularly when considering small businesses, is easier said than done.
 Unfortunately, business valuation is not an exact science due to a multitude of factors that I will go over in detail.
 However, while not perfect, the various methods of business valuation enable a small business investor to have a better understanding of the value of the company they wish to purchase before making what is typically the most important investment decision an individual can make in their life.
 In the end, it is much better to be approximately right than completely wrong.